 Shoppers miss over 95% of POS items in-store.
-Therefore, to get a noticeable impact we must ‘punch them in the face’.
+Therefore, to get a noticeable impact, we must ‘punch them in the face’.
 We explore program activation and how to design the best activation strategy for a loyalty program.

 In addition to the five phases, there are also four locations for retailers to connect with their shoppers; pre-store, to-store, in-store, and post-store (shopper journey).
-Combining the knowledge of the timings with the locations helps you understand which - and how - shoppers need to be successfully activated to take part in your loyalty programme
+Combining the knowledge of the timings with the locations helps you understand which - and how - shoppers need to be successfully activated to take part in your loyalty program.

 Motivate, inform and stimulate the store staff to get the most out of your loyalty programs as they are your number one ambassadors and your greatest connection to your shoppers.

 In action: REWE Germany – Creating Store Staff Ambassadors with Mission Loyalty

 Finding a new way to engage with its staff, REWE in Germany has implemented a web-based environment – Mission Loyalty – to educate its employees on the latest loyalty program running in 489 of its stores.
 Staff become secret loyalty agents and must learn about the upcoming loyalty program by completing ‘missions’ and answering questions.
 By doing so, they have the chance to win a great prize.
 A fun way to get a retailer’s number one ambassadors onside.